Skip to contents

 We return to how to run the different set-ups later and start by simulating independent processes.

-In addition we can simulate data from the Ghosh-Lin model and where marginals of the rates among survivors are on on Cox form
+Data can also be simulated from the Ghosh-Lin model where marginal rates among survivors are on Cox form:

 see examples below for specific models.

-We start by estimating the marginal mean where is the timing of the terminal event.
-The marginal mean is the average number of events seen before time .
+We start by estimating the marginal mean E(N_1(t \wedge D)) where D is the time of the terminal event.
+The marginal mean is the average number of events observed before time t.

-This is based on a rate model for
+This is based on a two-rate model for

 and can therefore be estimated by a